Fundamental Limits of Non-Hermitian Sensing from Quantum Fisher Information

 Note that $\ket{\Qev}$ is an eigenvector of $\WS_\varepsilon$ and therefore also of $\WS^2_\varepsilon$.
 It is the only one with nonzero eigenvalue.

 For the maximum QFI achievable by wavefront shaping we use Eq.~(\ref{eq:FIuin}) and the fact that $\normspec{\ket{\Qev}\bra{\Qev}}^2 = \braket{\Qev}{\Qev}^2$ yielding

 Alternatively, one could consider the QFI averaged over all incoming channels, $\FIavg_\varepsilon := \frac{1}{M}\sum_i\FI_\varepsilon(u_i^{\text{in}})$.
 Using Eqs.~(\ref{eq:Gdown1}) and~(\ref{eq:FIuinrho}), it is straightforward to show that $\FIavg_\varepsilon = \FImax_\varepsilon/M$~\cite{HBK21}.
 We come to the conclusion that the maximum QFI per incoming photon flux, $\FImax_\varepsilon/\intensity$, is directly determined by the LDOS, which is also consistent with Ref.~\cite{BCM20}.
-As the LDOS can be enhanced at an EP if compared to the corresponding DP~\cite{LPL16,PZM17}, we expect a superior sensing performance of EPs.
+As the LDOS can be enhanced at an EP if compared to the corresponding DP~\cite{LPL16,PZM17}, we expect an enhanced maximal QFI under otherwise comparable conditions.

 One physical interpretation of the maximum QFI is also that $\sqrt{\FImax_\varepsilon}$ is proportional to the local delay time defined by $\tau_j(\ev) := 2\pi\DOS_j(\ev)$.
 Therefore, the longer the light interacts with the information source, the more accurately the parameter $\varepsilon$ can be estimated, as indicated by the Cram\'er-Rao bound~(\ref{eq:CramerRao}).
 This interpretation is equivalent to the picture that an incoming channel excites the information source, where Fisher information is created and radiated outwards in terms of a spatial Fisher information flow~\cite{HRR24}.